MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 	-3.7-64

 The asterisk indicates which Python version the Python launcher will use by default (always the most recent version of Python it can find).
 By the way, it does <i>not</i> indicate which Python version is first in PATH.
 This <i>could</i> be the same version.
 But it is by no means necessarily so.

+Tip: if you issue the command <code class="snippet">py -0p</code> (so with an added 'p') then the output will also include the paths to the various Python installations.

 <h1> <a name="Decide on a tool (stack)."> Decide on a tool (stack). </a> </h1>